LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Be careful to always specify a dedicated directory to prevent accidental data loss.

-When using the Allure 2.21.0 or a later version, it's possible to generate reports with links to the tests source code.
+The generated reports can include with links to the tests source code.
 This requires using the `logtalk_tester` shell script option that allows passing the base URL for those links.
 This option needs to be used together with the option to suppress the tests directory prefix so that the links can be constructed by appending the tests file relative path to the base URL.
 For example, assuming that you want to generate a report for the tests included in the Logtalk distribution when using the GNU Prolog backend:

 	$ cd $LOGTALKUSER
 	$ logtalk_tester \